kainyogi/kainyogi.github.io/projects/project-2.md

 # All dates must be YYYY-MM-DD format!
 date: 2016-05-01
 labels:
-  -Java
+  - Java
-  -User Interface
+  - User Interface
-  -Breadth-First Search
+  - Breadth-First Search
 summary: A minesweeper game developed in ICS 211
 ---